 Governors sit on Council committees and on task forces set up to look into particular issues.

-- The Finance and Risk Management Committee chaired by the Honorary Treasurer, Mr Steven Harker has non-executive responsibility to the Council for overseeing all areas of financial and risk management and audit, including investment strategies, budgetary processes, capital works programs, financial statements and reporting, internal accounting and control systems and its internal audit.
+- The Finance and Risk Management Committee, currently chaired by the Honorary Treasurer, Mr Steven Harker, has non-executive responsibility to the Council for overseeing all areas of financial and risk management and audit, including investment strategies, budgetary processes, capital works programs, financial statements and reporting, internal accounting and control systems and its internal audit.
 Among other things it supervises the preparation of the School's budget for submission to the Council and monitors performance against the budget.

-- The Nominations Committee chaired by Prof Stephen Garton is responsible for recommending to the Council policies as to company membership and membership of the Council.
+- The Nominations Committee, currently chaired by Prof Stephen Garton, is responsible for recommending to the Council policies regarding company membership and membership of the Council.
 It nominates and reviews candidates for membership of the company and recommends candidates for Council approval.
 It reviews succession planning on the Council and identifies and recommends potential Governors for Council approval.

-- The Network Committee chaired by Ms Caroline Gurney looks at ways to establish and sustain a lifetime connection and sense of belonging with each of the constituent communities of the School, including Old Girls, current and former parents, and staff.
+- The Network Committee, currently chaired by Ms Caroline Gurney, looks at ways to establish and sustain a lifetime connection and sense of belonging with each of the constituent communities of the School, including Old Girls, current and former parents, and staff.

 The purpose of task forces is to provide additional support to the Head of School in areas requiring particular investigation where Governors have relevant expertise.
 There are usually one or two task forces in operation at any time.

-Committees meet on average four to six times a year.
+Committees meet on average four times a year.

-In addition, two Governors sit on the board of the School's Foundation: Ms Nell Anderson and Ms Karen Phin.
-All Governors currently sit on fundraising committees associated with the Duntrim project.
+In addition, three Governors sit on the board of the School's Foundation: Ms Nell Anderson, Ms Karen Phin and Mrs Nicola Swift.

 Mr Steven J Harker

 A Director of the Company since 2008, Honorary Treasurer since September 2008 and Chair of the Finance Audit and Risk Management Committee.
 Steve Harker has over 30 years of experience in investment banking with Morgan Stanley and BZW.
-He is Managing Director and Chief Executive Officer of Morgan Stanley Australia.
-He is also a Guardian of the Future Fund, Non-Executive Director of Investa Property, Director of the Australian Financial Markets Association and Director of the Centre for International Finance and Regulation.
+He is Vice Chairman of Morgan Stanley Australia.
+He is also a Guardian of the Future Fund and a Director of the Banking and Finance Oath.
 His two daughters, Clare and Rachel, attended Ascham, finishing in years 2001 and 2003 respectively.
-Steve is passionate about both Ascham and the Dalton system and as Treasurer wants to help continue both the sound financial footing of the School and facilitate its future growth.
+Steve is passionate about both Ascham and the Dalton Plan and as Treasurer wants to help continue both the sound financial footing of the School and facilitate its future growth.

 Hugh Cooke has been a Director of the Company since 2015.
-Hugh is Managing Director of Roundhouse Hotels Property Trust, Director of Binowee Developments Pty Limited and was formerly a Director in the Commonwealth Public Sector.
+Hugh is Managing Director of Roundhouse Property Trust, Director of Binowee Developments Pty Limited and was formerly a Director in the Commonwealth Public Sector.
 Hugh holds a Bachelor of Economics from Sydney University, a Diploma in Financial Services, is a Fellow of CPA and has had extensive experience in agricultural finance providing advice to cropping and grazing corporates throughout eastern Australia.
-Hugh has one daughter attending the School.
+Hugh has one daughter who is an Old Girl of Ascham.